JusciAvelino/Meta-IR/README.md

 - **example.py** with an example of how execute Meta-IR
 - **data** with the 218 datasets.

+# Steps:
+**Load the Datasets:**
+Begin by loading the datasets that will be used in the meta-learning process.

+**Creating META_IR Instance:**
+Instantiate the META_IR class by assigning it to the variable meta_ir.

+**Install R Packages:**
+Call the method meta_ir.install_rpackages() to install the necessary R packages required for the subsequent steps.

+**Meta-Feature Extraction:**
+Extract meta-features from individual datasets using the meta_ir.meta_feature_extraction() method.
+The extracted features are stored in the variable m.

+**Meta Target Definition:**
+Define the goals of the meta-learning process using the meta_ir.meta_target_definition() method.
+These goals likely include information about learning algorithms and resampling strategies.

+**Data Concatenation:**
+Concatenate the meta_target DataFrame with the m DataFrame using pd.concat().
+This adds the 'clf' column (representing learning algorithms) and the 'strategy' column (representing resampling strategies).

+**Independent Training Approach:**
+Apply the independent training approach using meta_ir.independent_training(m).
+This step involves using the extracted features and defined goals to train models.

+**Model-First Approach:**
+Apply the model-first approach using meta_ir.model_first(m).
+This approach likely focuses on training models before considering specific strategies.

+**Strategy-First Approach:**
+Apply the strategy-first approach using meta_ir.strategy_first(m).
+This approach likely prioritizes strategies over specific models.

 ## Dependencies:

 To run this project you will need the following dependencies: